 Joshua Tree National Park is located just east of the Palm Springs area in California, right in the middle of the desert.
 This National Park has some of the most unique and beautiful landscape compared to many other national parks.

-We chose a very short hike called The Hidden Valley Nature Trail.
+We chose a very short hike called The Hidden Valley Nature Trail as we were were visiting Joshua Tree National Park with kids.
 It was a 1 mile flat trail that went in a loop.
 Although it was short and sweet, this trail offered a great taste of Joshua Tree National Park.
 Along the trail you will get to experience tons of Joshua trees in the desert.
 But not only will you get to see these famed trees, but also will have the chance to climb around on some of the giant piles of boulders in the park.
 The trail is suited for all abilities, and with little kids it was perfect!

 We would suggest the best time of year to visit this park would be anytime but the summer.
 It can be extremely hot and the sun is very unforgiving as there is little shade in the park.
 We went in January and it was absolutely perfect!